agathoklisx/ulenv/Readme.md

   #  compiler - it doesn't provide a wrapper for now, NeLua does it by itself)
   make nelua

+  #  MoonScript (this builds by default lua-5.3.5 and calls luarocks to install
+  #  moonscripts' compiler - it doesn't provide a wrapper for now, moonscript does
+  #  it by itself)
+  make moonscript
+  make moonscript-devel

   # and this builds all the above targets
   make all